Perspective | Can airlines make passengers wear masks?

 Flight attendants will need all the hospitality skills they can muster for what comes next.
 Now that many airlines have stopped blocking the middle seats to help passengers maintain social distancing, conflicts are inevitable.
 In mid-June, American Airlines banned a passenger who refused to wear a mask.
 A few days later, Frontier Airlines removed a passenger from a flight for the same reason.

-Expect more bannings.
+Expect more bans.
 At least that’s what you might conclude if you were a passenger on Judy Williams’ recent flight from Billings, Mont., to Seattle.

 “Masks were required,” says Williams, a lawyer who lives in Billings.
 “But as soon as people were seated, I’d estimate at least 50 percent took them off or pulled them down.”